 At PepsiCo, we believe children are a special audience.
-When communicating to them and their caregivers about our products, we take particular care to do so through responsible advertising, and by restricting direct sales of certain beverages to schools (see PepsiCo Global Policy on the Sale of Beverages to Schools and PepsiCo Beverages U.S. School Policy).
-To support our efforts in this area, we have global and regional policies:
+When communicating to them and their caregivers about our products, we take particular care to do so through responsible advertising, and by restricting direct sales of certain beverages to schools.
+To support our efforts in this area, we have global and regional policies.

-Our Responsible Advertising to Children Policy prohibits advertising of products that do not meet certain nutritional requirements in programs whose audience profile is made up of greater than 35 percent children who are under the age of 12.
+Our Responsible Advertising to Children Policy includes a prohibition on advertising products that do not meet certain nutritional requirements in television programs whose audience profile is made up of greater than 35 percent children who are under the age of 12.

-We have strengthened our policy several times over the years.
+We have modified our policy several times over the years to include additional restrictions.
 In addition to certain marketing restrictions within school environments, it now covers any marketing communications that use licensed characters (excluding company-owned, brand equity characters), celebrities and movie tie-ins primarily directed to children under 12.
 Media covered under the policy include TV, radio, print, cinema, online, DVD/CD-ROM, direct marketing, product placement, interactive games, outdoor marketing, mobile and short message service marketing.

 As social media continues to evolve, we are striving to update the ways in which we market our products while maintaining our responsible marketing practices.
 We face new challenges in applying our policy to emerging application technology and the availability of audience data.
-And we are engaging with partners and external organizations, such as advertising agencies, media vendors and organizations like the World Federation of Advertisers (WFA), to understand the continuously evolving marketing landscape and adapt accordingly.
+We are engaging with partners and external organizations, such as advertising agencies, media vendors and organizations like the World Federation of Advertisers (WFA), to understand the continuously evolving marketing landscape and adapt accordingly.
 We have also been rolling out training programs so marketers understand the implications of applying our policy to the digital space, and discuss with them how new technologies might help us to adapt our policies going forward.

 PepsiCo monitors and reports compliance with our Responsible Advertising to Children Policy.
-Accordingly, many of our Pledge Programs have measured compliance with our Responsible Advertising to Children Policy.
-For example, in 2015 we were compliant with our U.S. and Canada Advertising to Children Pledges, as verified by the Children’s Food & Beverage Advertising Initiative in the U.S. and by Advertising Standards in Canada.
+Accordingly, many of our Pledge Programs around the globe have measured compliance with our Responsible Advertising to Children Policy.
+For example, in 2016 we were compliant with our U.S. and Canada Advertising to Children Pledges, as verified by the Children’s Food & Beverage Advertising Initiative in the U.S. and by Advertising Standards in Canada.
 We achieved 95 percent compliance with our responsible Advertising to Children Policy, as verified by Accenture, in globally representative markets such as Colombia, India, New Zealand, Philippines, South Africa in the third quarter of 2016, and in six EU countries in the first quarter of 2017.
 In all cases, these compliance figures represent the latest available data.

-Outside of the U.S., PepsiCo’s global policy for beverage sales in schools focuses on water, juice, milk and low-calorie beverages that support healthy nutrition habits for students.
-PepsiCo-owned bottling operations offer healthy hydration options for students and work with schools to eliminate full-calorie soft drinks in primary and secondary schools.
+Outside of the U.S., PepsiCo’s global policy for beverage sales in schools focuses on providing water, juice, milk and low-calorie beverages for students.
+PepsiCo-owned bottling operations offer nutritious hydration options for students and work with schools to eliminate full-calorie soft drinks in primary and secondary schools.
 We work with our independent franchise bottlers, third-party vending companies and other PepsiCo beverage distributors, as well as schools and local authorities, to apply this policy beyond PepsiCo's direct operations.
 It should be noted that because our policies alone cannot determine the actions of businesses outside our operational control, our products sometimes may be sold in schools by independent third parties.
 However, we view our policy as an opportunity to engage our industry peers and local authorities in adopting similar policies.
-It will ultimately take a collaborative, industry-wide effort to ensure consistently healthier options in schools.
+It will ultimately take a collaborative, industry-wide effort to ensure consistently more nutritious options in schools.

 Through our bottling partners and third-party distributors in the U.S., PepsiCo Beverages North America offers schools a portfolio of low-calorie and nutritious beverage choices.
-This wide variety of products includes bottled waters, juices, sports drinks and no- or low-calorie carbonated soft drinks, juice-flavored drinks and iced teas.
+This wide variety of products includes bottled waters, juices, no- or low-calorie carbonated soft drinks, juice-flavored drinks and iced teas.
 From the list of products we make available, and subject to limitations imposed based on grade levels, schools then decide which beverages to make available, and where and when they are sold.

 PepsiCo Food Service helps K-12 schools offer nutritious food choices to their students.
 Although we do not decide which foods are available on school campuses — schools do — and we do not sell foods directly to schools — food distributors, vending companies and other independent businesses do — we believe this policy helps us play an important role in helping students have access to nutritious food choices while at school.